SteffenPL/steffenpl.github.io/src/research/projects/epithelial-to-mesenchymal.md

 Our method of choice is the rather novel [position-based dynamics (PBD)](../position-based-dynamics).
 The advantage of PBD is that it has nearly optimal speed and it does not waste unnecessary resources on satisfying the inequality constraints.
 This allowed us to run millions of simulations within a few hours.
 With this uncompromising approach, we could generate enough data for statistical data analysis.
 Moreover, the numerical stability of PBD resolved issues previous algorithms had when the tissue is very packed.

-## To be continued...

-This description is about ongoing research, as such, it is subject to change and none of the results is final.

 [^1]: For non-biologists: An example of epithelial tissue is your skin.